Your financial goals

 - How much money would you like to have readily available in case of emergency?

-Use the Worksheet for planning your investments to start working through what’s important to you as an investor.
+Use the Worksheet for your financial plan to start working through what’s important to you as an investor.

 If you are a younger investor with a stable income, you may decide that your primary investment objective is to grow your assets over a longer period.
 If you are approaching retirement, you are probably more interested in ensuring that your assets are safe.
 If you are already retired, you most likely count on your investments to provide a regular, reliable income.